 Peel the pumpkin, cut it into pieces, and bake or boil it until soft.

-If you boiled it, be sure to drain the water.
+If you boiled it, drain the water.

 Blend the pumpkin with lemon juice and sugar until smooth.